About: What's wrong with Scotch Broom?

 denser and harder to remove.
 It creates a tripping danger for

 horses and other livestock.
-Pasture land is made useless.
+Pasture land is very difficult to reclaim.
 It

 has to be cut or pulled out, one plant at a time.
 Few small